 Serverless Event Processing with AWS Lambda

 In this example, Connect for ESP converts the CN events from the XDR protocol to HTTP POST requests.
 The CN payload can be configured to serialize into a text format, such as JSON, or a binary format, such as Avro or MessagePack, for efficient data exchange.
 The HTTP request is forwarded to an API Gateway (or an application load balancer), which triggers the Lambda function.
 The Lambda function writes the CN payload to AWS SQS.
 The data in this pipeline flows in a highly scalable manner.
 Note that the destination does not necessarily have to be SQS, but could be any other AWS service that is integrated with Lambda.
-Optionally, you can persist state or the raw CN payload for future use in the Aerospike database via the Aerospike REST Client.
+Optionally, you can persist state or the raw CN payload for future use in the Aerospike database via the Aerospike REST Gateway.

 Load Balancing Outbound ConnectorsTo increase the throughput of the connector instances that stream data from Aerospike, you can deploy a load balancer in front of those instances.